howonlee/mertonon/essays/estimates.md

 ### What about stakeholders?

 When they ask for an estimate, show them your Mertonon instance instead.
 This is the advantage Mertonon has over iron-hard willing yourself to not have deadlines: you can show people something.

+### We already don't do estimates, though.

+Some autocratic organizations substantively led by individual contributors, like id Software under Carmack, manage to not give estimates by sheer dint of leadership will and fury.
+Mertonon is for people and organizations who may or may not have such grim ideological hardening.
+If you already don't do estimates, Mertonon can be something to show your political situation to stakeholders inside and outside the organization.

 ### What about truly hard deadlines, like planetary conjunctions or something?